-Color blindness affects about 1 in 12 men and 1 in 200 women in the world.
+Color blindness affects about one in 12 men and one in 200 women in the world.
 No need to explain that it will also affect scientists.
 For color blind scientists many graphs and figures are very hard to interpret correctly.
 Especially because many authors appear to prefer the use of green and red to distinguish points and lines in graphs.
 Not only authors, but also editors of journals and reviewers should pay attention to this problem.
 And not only for publications but also for grant applications.
 What if one of your grant reviewers is color blind, will he or she still be able to understand your research?

 Problematic images for the color blind

 Here is an excellent article by two color blind scientists, Masataka Okabe and Kei Ito, explaining color vision, color blindness, and how scientific graphs and figures are often difficult to interpret for color blind scientists.

 In addition to discussing the problems that choices of colors in graphs can cause, Okabe and Ito also provide solutions, for instance by showing how to change the colors of images taken with fluorescence microscopes using imaging manipulation software.
 They also have recommendations for color drawings and presentations, in summary these come down to:

 - Select colors that are easy to distinguish for color blind people

 - Do not convey information with color only, also use differences in shape ( for instance: continuous vs dotted lines)

 - Add a link from each label to the corresponding line, instead of in a legend to the side